 I absolutely love how this Murphy bed space turned out!
 It not only looks awesome, but allows for so much room for activities!

 And those shelves!?
-I’ll be spilling the beans on those in the full room reveal in a couple of weeks, so make sure to subscribe to my channel to tune in for those!
+I’m spilling the beans in the full guest room makeover, so make sure to check it out!

 Now that this build is done, I can start to focus on really transforming this space into a home office for my mom and I am so excited to see it come to life!
 I cannot wait to share!